 A number of factors will be addressed when drawing up a landscape plan.
 Felling coupe size is one of the most important of these.
 As a general rule felling coupes adhere to Forest Service regulatory guidelines, at the time of publishing is a maximum of 25ha.
 To this extent, BAU team members have identified coupes which were greater than 25ha and redesigned/restructured these areas as necessary.
 There may be situations where felling coupes of greater than 25ha will be necessary, and these will be treated on an individual basis, with the appropriate assessment and consultation process carried out prior to any felling taking place.
 Other factors and constraints which need to be considered are; age and structural diversity, limited species selection, soil type, windthrow risk, elevation, deer abundance and buffer zone management.
 These factors are by no means exhaustive.
 For example, in recent times the disease Phytophthora ramorum has spread in certain locations in Ireland.
 The disease can kill Larch species, which was always considered a valuable species in terms of providing colour in a landscape.
-While the disease has not been detected in this BAU as yet, it will have an impact on species selection when planning landscape design.
+The disease has been detected in the BAU, and it will have an impact on species selection when planning landscape design.

-Given the overwhelming occurrence of streams and waterways in the forests in this BAU, much of our forest design plan centres around buffer and riparian zone management.
+Also, given the occurrence of streams and waterways in the forests, much of our forest design plan centres around buffer and riparian zone management.
 As current coniferous crops are clear felled, opportunities arise to create riparian areas both within and around the forest properties.
 These new areas will be managed as a mixture of open space and native broadleaf species such as Rowan, Birch, and Willow.